rabbitmq/rabbitmq-oauth2-tutorial/README.md

 #### Demo 2 - Launch RabbitMQ with custom scopes in extra scope field

-To launch RabbitMq with scope mappings and with *custom scopes* in the `extra_scope` we run the following command:
+To launch RabbitMq with scope mappings and with *custom scopes* in the `extra_scope` you run the following command:
 ```
 CONFIG=rabbitmq-scope-aliases-and-extra-scope.config make start-rabbitmq
 ```
 > This command will stop RabbitMQ if it is already running

-We cannot use UAA to issue the tokens because we cannot configure UAA to use a custom field for scopes.
+You cannot use UAA to issue the tokens because you cannot configure UAA to use a custom field for scopes.
-Instead we are going to issue the token ourselves with the command `bin/jwt_token`.
+Instead you are going to issue the token ourselves with the command `bin/jwt_token`.

 Launch a producer application with the token [producer-role-in-scope.json](jwts/producer-roles-in-extra-scope.json):
 ```